yichengliu58/showoff/report.md

 ### Challenges
 The biggest challenge is how to use Google map’s API.
 There should be a map on the web page for user to select a position, and the coordinate of the location should be uploaded to the server.
 ### Solution
+We have applied for an api key of Google map api so that we can use google map on our website.
+With this key, we embedded a google map into the search window of our website.
 ### Requirements
+With the support of google map, when users post their stories, this function is able to record the locations of users' stories.
+Besides, it allows the website to record the coordinates when users select a location on the map.
+With this solution, we can compute the distance between the user and the selected location , so we can provide the relevant events when a user search events near some certain locations.
 ### Limitations
+So far, this function must run online.
+Therefore, only those users who connect into internet can use the google map on our website.
+Besides, due to the unimplemented database, we can not show any events or stories on the map, which is not user friendly enough.

 ## PWA - web worker
 ### Challenges